 Savannah, GA 31406

 I also see clients completely online.
 I use technology that allows us to be face to face just like we were in an office.
 Many clients prefer meeting online because it allows them to meet in their space at times that are convenient for them.

 Yes!
 Online Therapy (or TeleTherapy) has been shown to be just as effective as in-office therapy for people suffering from Anxiety, Depression, PTSD, OCD, ADHD, and many more.
 I you would like to read further about online therapy, please reach my article WHY CHOOSE TELETHERAPY?

-In Georgia, I am an in-network provider with Anthem/BCBS, Aetna, and Cigna.
+I am an in-network provider with Anthem/BCBS, Aetna, and Cigna.

 TeleTherapy either takes place on a phone or via a secure internet connection.

 For phone sessions, it's just like talking to someone on the phone.
 Usually, an appointment time is set and I will call you at the selected time and we will have the session over the phone.
 Easy Peasy!

 You will have to download Zoom to meet with me.
 Don't worry, it is easy because I will send an email with instructions.
 You can use your